-Trying to select the right air filter for your Austin home can be a daunting experience.
+Just go to any home improvement store and the choice of home air filters can be dizzying.
 Which brand is best?
 Is the more expensive products worth the investment?
-These are just a couple of the questions that make selecting home air filters so mind-boggling.
-Let Strand Brothers Service Experts try to help you de-mystify the air filter dilemma.
+These are just two of many of the questions that make selecting home air filters so mind-boggling.
+Let Strand Brothers Service Experts crack the code of home air filters for you, so you can feel comfortable with your purchase.

-Here’s a simple way to determine how efficient your existing filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Position the filter horizontally, then using common table salt, start pouring the salt through the filter then see the quantity that comes out the other side.
-If some or all the salt falls through the filter, then you can assume that the filter will let dust particles of similar size pass through.
+Here’s a simple way to determine how efficient your existing filter is (NOTE: To avoid a big mess, we highly recommend conducting this test outside or over a protected surface): Position the filter horizontally, then taking everyday table salt, begin to pour the salt through the filter and see the quantity that comes out the other side.
+If some or all the salt falls through the filter, then you can assume that the filter will let dust that same size flow through.
 You really should upgrade your filter to something more efficient.

 1) Filter Size

-Unless you have the proper size home air filter, you will never enjoy the full effectiveness your system and filter can provide.
+Size is the easiest factor to ascertain.
 Simply look at the label of your existing filter to see the proper measurements, or just measure it yourself.
 Typically home air filters are 1” thick, but there are a number of standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating

 To help explain the scale of this system, these are some usual MERV ratings and how they connect to efficiencies.
-This is only a guide, so don’t forget to read the filter manufacturers’ information when shopping for specific filters.
+This is only a guide, so don’t forget to read the filter manufacturers’ information when buying specific filters.

 Rating Average Filtration Efficiency